How Old is the Earth?

 Historical Theories of the Earth's Age

-Efforts to figure out the age of Earth go back many centuries.
+Efforts to figure out the Earth's age go back many centuries.
 The classical Greek philosopher Aristotle, who thought time had no beginning or end, also believed that Earth was infinitely old.
-Meanwhile religious scholars in ancient India, who envisioned a universe that perpetually exploded, expanded and collapsed only to begin anew, calculated that Earth had existed for 1.97 billion years.
+Meanwhile, religious scholars in ancient India, who envisioned a universe that perpetually exploded, expanded, and collapsed only to begin anew, calculated that Earth had existed for 1.97 billion years.

 During the medieval era, various Christian theologians scrutinized the Bible for clues, and came up with estimates of between 5,471 and 7,519 years, according to G. Brent Dalrymple's book "The Age of the Earth."
 From the 1700s and 1800s, an assortment of scientists came up with various figures based on clues ranging from Earth's rate of cooling and the accumulation of sediment, to the chemical evolution of the oceans.

 Radiometric dating is a powerful scientific method used to determine the age of the Earth and various geological materials with remarkable precision.
 The fundamental principle behind radiometric dating lies in the decay of radioactive elements found in rocks and minerals.
 Certain naturally occurring radioactive elements, known as parent isotopes, undergo spontaneous decay over time into stable isotopes, referred to as daughter isotopes.
 By measuring the ratio of parent to daughter isotopes in a sample, scientists can calculate the time elapsed since the material's initial formation.